The COVID-19 pandemic has inflicted unprecedented circumstances on businesses across the world.

 DevOps Aiding Remote Work

 DevOps is, by default, developed for remote workspaces.
-It features automated software development methodology which doesn’t differentiate if the team works remotely or on-premise.
+It features an automated software development methodology that doesn’t differentiate whether the team works remotely or on-premise.

-Due to its autonomous and distributed nature, DevOps can give all the required boost to business deliveries during the ongoing crisis.
+Due to its autonomous and distributed nature, DevOps can provide the necessary boost to business deliveries during the ongoing crisis.

 ALSO READ: 10 Ways DevOps Helps Digital Transformation